Borjabor/UrbanEcologyResearchTrend/README.md

 ![Per-Keyword time series analysis](images/keyword_time_series.png)

-While some keywords are clearly more popular than other, they all tend to follow a similar trend as the graph above.
+While some keywords are clearly more popular than other, they all tend to follow a similar trend as the previous graph.
 That said, it is interesting to see how Urban Ecosystems and Green Spaces exploded in the 2010s, producing as much papers as the other 4 keywords.

 ==============================================================